aws-containers/retail-store-sample-app/deploy/terraform/eks/default/README.md

 Enter the domain name from the `EXTERNAL-IP` column in a web browser to access the application.

+Note: It may take several minutes for the load balancer to provision, and you may initially receive an error in the browser.

 ## Reference

 This section documents the variables and outputs of the Terraform configuration.